-This bill, the California Technology Innovation and Ratepayer Protection Act, would require the commission, on or before July 1, 2027, to establish or modify an electrical corporation tariff for the interconnection of the participating customer facilities and the provision of transmission, distribution, and generation services to participating customers, as specified.
-The bill would require the commission, as part of establishing or modifying the electrical corporation tariff, to, at a minimum, establish eligibility criteria for large load customers, as defined, and facilities, evaluate the risks and benefits of the electrical corporation tariff to nonparticipating customers, and ensure that the electrical corporation tariff prevents the creation of stranded costs for, or cost shifts, to nonparticipating customers.
-The bill would require that the electrical corporation tariff require a large load customer that submits an application for interconnection of a facility to an electrical corporation to disclose whether an application for the same facility has been submitted in other electrical corporation service territories or other jurisdictions and to disclose each instance in which an application for the same facility has been submitted.
-The bill would also require that the tariff, among other things, assign cost responsibility for all transmission facility upgrades triggered by a facility interconnection to the applicable participating customer and require an early termination fee to be assessed against a participating customer under specified circumstances.
-The bill would also require each participating customer to install onsite zero-carbon energy storage, as provided, and each electrical corporation to publish and update maps showing locations where large load customers can interconnect without the need for significant, costly, and time-consuming transmission upgrades.
+This bill, the California Technology Innovation and Ratepayer Protection Act, would require the commission, on or before July 1, 2027, to establish separate tariffs for the interconnection of the participating customer facilities and the provision of transmission, distribution, and optional generation services to participating customers, as specified.
+The bill would require the commission, as part of establishing the separate tariffs, to, at a minimum, evaluate the risks and benefits of the separate tariffs to nonparticipating customers, ensure that the separate tariffs prevent the creation of stranded costs for, or cost shifts to, nonparticipating customers, and, for unbundled customers, ensure that charges generally included in the generation component of the unbundled customer's consolidated bill are assessed as a separate line item on their bill.
+The bill would require that the interconnection tariff, among other things, require a participating customer that submits an application for interconnection of a data center to an electrical corporation to disclose whether an application for the same data center has been submitted in other electrical corporation service territories or other jurisdictions and to disclose each instance in which an application for the same data center has been submitted, assign cost responsibility for all transmission facility upgrades triggered by a new facility interconnection to the applicable participating customer, and require an early termination fee to be assessed against a participating customer under specified circumstances.
+The bill would require, for the generation tariff, a participating customer to prefund a contract of at least 10 years in duration through the load-serving entity, as defined, for the costs of procurement necessary to serve the participating customer, as provided.
+The bill would also require each electrical corporation to publish and update maps showing locations where participating customers can interconnect without the need for significant, costly, and time-consuming transmission upgrades.

 Under existing law, a violation of any order, decision, rule, direction, demand, or requirement of the commission is a crime.